 The documenta Institut will initially be founded under the umbrella of documenta und Museum Fridericianum gGmbH and is intended to act in a cross-disciplinary manner to stimulate, conduct and further develop research related to the international exhibition business and documenta and to promote its public exposure.

-The hall offers 1,400 m² of exhibition space and about 700 m² of additional space for offices, a depository, and a dining area.
-It is made available for use by the organizers of each documenta exhibition every five years.
-At other times, documenta Hall is used for events of all kinds—from congresses and conferences to presentations and lectures to evening events and activities.
+The hall offers 1400 m² of exhibition space and around 700 m² of other usable ancillary space for offices, a depot, and a catering area.
+In each documenta year, the hall is available to the exhibition organizers.
+Outside of this period, documenta Halle is used for numerous events of all kinds – from congresses and conferences, presentations and lectures to evening events and functions.

 International Friends of documenta is a group composed of patrons of art in the traditional sense.
 It brings together people from all over the world who are devoted to promoting contemporary art at the international level and realizing the objectives and values of documenta.
 Their efforts are focused on supporting and assisting the artistic direction who radically redefine and realize each successive exhibition.